-Nothing about the proposed Transaction's structure or funding, nor anything about private equity ownership as designed in this Transaction, should cause concern on the part of the Commission.
+2 Nothing about the proposed Transaction's structure or funding, nor anything about private A. 3 equity ownership as designed in this Transaction, should cause concern on the part of the 4 Commission.
 The Commission will be able to regulate NMGC as it does today.
-The post-Transaction structure is straightforward; it is no more complicated than the present structure, which has not been an obstacle.
-The funding of the Transaction is reasonable and conservative, and both the structure and the financial strength are bolstered by proposed protections offered by the BCP Applicants.
-Private equity investment is 1 2 compatible with utility ownership and regulation and does not present inherent regulatory 3 challenges or risks to customers.
-4 5 II.
-TRANSACTION STRUCTURING 6 HAVE WITNESSES RAISED ISSUES REGARDING THE STRUCTURE -Q. 7 INCLUDING FUNDING - OF THE PROPOSED TRANSACTION?
-8 Yes.
-Ms. Velasquez testified that the Utility Division Staff ("Staff") is uncertain whether A. 9 there is something inherent to private equity or the proposed corporate structure that would 10 result in the "obstruction, hindrance, diminished, [or] impaired supervision" of the "regulation and supervision" of NMGC.
-Mr. Garrett asserts throughout his testimony that 11 12 the goals of private equity may be inconsistent with the goals of a public utility, and that BCP3 plans on "using double leverage (arbitraging debt for equity) to increase profits at 13 ratepayers expense."
-4 Mr. Sandberg makes similarly broad generalizations and allegations 14 15 as to private equity investment at large.
-16
+The post-5 Transaction structure is straightforward; it is no more complicated than the present 6 structure, which has not proven to be an obstacle.
+The funding of the Transaction is 7 reasonable and conservative, and both the structure and the financial strength are bolstered by proposed protections offered by the BCP Applicants.2 Equity ownership by private 8 9 capital investors (sometimes called "private equity") is merely a type of ownership.
+It is 10 entirely compatible with utility ownership and regulation and does not present inherent 11 regulatory challenges or risks to customers.

+II.
+TRANSACTION STRUCTURING